14 DELICIOUS Lebanese Breakfast Dishes 2024 → From a Local!

 Fatteh

-My husband loves eggplant and pine nuts as his topping, but you can also top it with beef mince, pomegranate seeds, flaked almonds or whatever else you fancy!
+My husband loves eggplant and pine nuts as his topping, but you can also top it with minced meat, pomegranate seeds, flaked almonds or whatever else you fancy!

 Foul medames

-A gorgeous savory dish made from fava beans and chickpeas, this is the BEST Lebanese breakfast.
+A gorgeous savory dish made from fava beans and chickpeas, this is the BEST breakfast.

 Bonus?
 It’s super easy to make!